Updated May 10, 2026

 This post may contain affiliate links, which means we may earn a commission at no extra cost to you.

-Why Popcorn Is One of the Things You Should Not Put in the Air Fryer
+Why Popcorn Is One of the Top Things You Should Never Put in an Air Fryer

 “Don’t do it.
 You will just burn the popcorn.”